top of page

 Hammer Time

-The great hammerhead is the largest of all the species (Image Credit: Martin Voeller / Shutterstock)
+The great hammerhead is the largest of all the species of hammerheads (Image Credit: Martin Voeller / Shutterstock)

-Firstly, the 'greater olfactory gradient hypothesis' suggests that the greater distance across a hammerhead's cephalofoil (compared to other sharks) provides them increased olfactory acuity (a better sense of smell), which means they are able to navigate towards the source of an odour accurately, when searching for prey.
+Firstly, the 'greater olfactory gradient hypothesis' (WHAT A MOUTHFUL!) suggests that the greater distance across a hammerhead's cephalofoil (compared to other sharks) provides them increased olfactory acuity (a better sense of smell), which means they are able to navigate towards the source of an odour accurately, when searching for prey (Mara, 2010).

-Secondly, the 'enhanced binocular vision hypothesis' suggests that the elongation of the cephalofoil and the position of the eyes at each end, enhances binocular vision and provides the hammerheads with an enlarged visual field.
+Secondly, the 'enhanced binocular vision hypothesis' suggests that the elongation of the cephalofoil and the position of the eyes at each end, enhances binocular vision and provides the hammerheads with an enlarged visual field (Mara, 2010).

 Finally (and this is the most widely recognised theory), the 'enhanced electrosensory hypothesis', suggests that the larger surface area of the cephalofoil allows for greater density of "Ampullae of Lorenzini" (jelly-filled pores responsible for detecting electrical fields), which confers the hammerheads remarkable electrosensory capabilities.
 The extended length of the ampullae pores along the cephalofoil, provide hammerheads greater sensitivity to electrical fields.
 This allows them to detect the electrical signal produced by muscle contraction in their prey, so they can find an animal even if it buried in sand!
 The increased distance across the cephalofoil also allows the hammerheads remarkable acuity to perfectly orient their body against an electrical field, which allows them to navigate towards prey very precisely.
 It is also thought that this ability may be responsible for hammerheads' remarkable long-distance navigation; allowing them to align their body against geomagnetic fields for directed swimming over incredible distances (Mara, 2010).